wolfgang-azevedo/windows_terminal_importer/README.md

 - Check requirements
 - Download this repo
-- Configure config.yml with the corret parameters for your setup
+- Configure config.yml with the correct parameters for your setup
 - run the following:

         $ python main.py